1. Getting started

 A community group developing a CCLH scheme could make things easier by working with a housing association, a local authority or some other developer.
 However, this might bring challenges around who has overall control of the homes developed.

 Examples of grass roots:

 An existing housing co-operative, development trust or another community organisation develops a CCLH scheme e.g. a housing co-op or a tenant management organisation may want to increase the number of homes available.
 Or a development trust or another community organisation may want to extend what it does for its local community and create a stable rental income.

 Existing community organisations will have a track record and potential assets that can be used, which make accessing finance easier.
 They also may employ staff who will be able to assist in progressing a CCLH scheme. rather than relying on volunteers.

 Examples of existing community organisation:

-- This approach means that the initiating organisation has to recruit and develop founder members to form a CCLH group during the development period.
+- the initiating organisation has to recruit and develop founder members to form a CCLH group during the development period.

-- It also means that the organisation needs to be prepared to enable the CCLH group to take power over decision-making about how the housing will be managed.
+- organisation needs to be prepared to enable the CCLH group to take power over decision-making about how the housing will be managed

-- If done right, this method of developing CCLH can lead to value for money management as well as provide considerable benefits for the community housed.
+If done right, this method of developing CCLH can lead to better value for money for the developing organisation as well as providing considerable benefits for the residents.